beingfluid/CEHv13/README.md

 🔗 **Live Site**: [https://beingfluid.github.io/CEHv13/](https://beingfluid.github.io/CEHv13/)

+**Last Updated**: October 20, 2025 - Enhanced with improved navigation and styling

 ## 📚 About This Guide

 This study guide covers all 19 modules of the CEH v13 certification curriculum: